It has become harder than ever to get your content seen and shared on social media. Newsfeeds are moving fast.

 - Ensure that your “header” or featured image on your blog tells the story of the blog post in some way – either with an image that represents your content or a text overlay with the blog post title or both.

 Have you got a million image ideas swimming around in your head now?
-What images have you used in your blog posts before?
+What images do you find get successfully shared from your blog?
 Let me know what you think in the comments below.